Verdify

 Deliverables

-AI opportunity map
+AI capital map

 Control Matrix